-Once you’ve tired yourself out, relax in one of the many onsen (hot springs) that give the town its name.
+Once you’ve tired yourself out, wind down in one of the many onsen (hot springs) that give the town its name.
 Supposedly discovered in 110 A.D., Zao’s hot springs are the oldest in the Tohoku region.
-The waters are renowned for their high-acidity which helps heal skin conditions and gastrointestinal disorders – whatever the benefits, this is bathtime at its most epic.
+The waters are renowned for their high-acidity which helps heal skin conditions and gastrointestinal disorders – whatever the benefits, this is bath time at its most epic.

 There are three public bathhouses and each hotel has its own fully fitted onsen too.
 However, it’s the three open-air onsen you should make time for.
 Sitting in a hot bath while looking out into the forest at any time of the year is an unforgettable experience.